 Cheese & Wine Tasting in a Paris Cellar |

-However, Christian Constant retired and most of the restaurants he created are now closed.
+However, Christian Constant has retired and the restaurants he created are closed or have changed hands.
 But, we have fond memories of dining at Les Cocottes.
 We remember seared duck with Asian vegetables, scallops served in the shell with a purée of celeriac, flavorful roast chicken (served on Sundays only), and Basque cheese with black cherry jam.
 Bonne retraite, Chef Constant.

 ![]() |